Innerviews - Music Without Borders

 In some ways, you’re a construction worker, aren’t you?

 Indeed so—a hard laborer, a man in the trenches, a foot soldier. [laughs] Being a touring musician is like being in the trenches during World War I sometimes.
-It’s endless—90 percent boredom and 10 percent terror, as they say.
+It's 90 percent boredom and 10 percent terror, as they say.

 It’s not even one percent enjoyment?

-That's true too and indeed it has its compensation because it's fun to meet the end consumer.
+Events like this one have their compensation because it's fun to meet the end consumer.
 But people are not backwards about coming forwards with their opinions about the music.
 They make all kinds of suggestions about what you can do with your music—good, bad and indifferent, rude and amusing.
 They make suggestions about who you should play with, what drums you should play, and I quite like that in a Shakespearean sense in that you meet the audience and they tell if you if they like it or not.
 That's good, but it's incredibly repetitive.

 What question do you encounter the most?

-"Why did you leave Yes?" [laughs] That's been the bete noir of my career.
+"Why did you leave Yes?" [laughs] That's been the bête noir of my career.
 I actually became famous for a negative—for leaving a group, not for contributing to it.
 It was 25-odd years ago, but there you go.

 I understand Discipline now has a distribution deal with Rykodisc.